cedeerwe/trapify/README.md

 ```
 cargo run
 ```
+[In theory](https://comfyengine.org/book/releasing/) it should also be possible to use `trunk serve`, but [WASM has FPS issues](https://github.com/darthdeus/comfy/issues/100).

 ## TODO:

 ### v0.1
 - [x] Create a tilemap
 - [x] Have enemies randomly spawn and move through the map